dariusz-piekarz/pybind11-Vector-class/README.md

    - ...
    - x^{k-1}(t_{0}) = x^{k-1}_{0}

-- A function returning a set of points (x, y, z) such that F(x, y, z) = 0 within provided bounds to each of variables x, y, z with provided error tolerance, nods granularity, and number of threads employed to find desired solution.
-Function uses string evaluation based on "exprtk.hpp" (see: //https://www.partow.net/programming/exprtk/index.html ).
+- A function returning a set of points `(x, y, z)` such that `F(x, y, z) = 0` within provided bounds to each of variables x, y, z with provided error tolerance, nods granularity, and number of threads employed to find desired solution.
+Function uses string evaluation based on `exprtk.hpp` (see: //https://www.partow.net/programming/exprtk/index.html ).

 - **Vector class:** This class is a 1-dimensional  C++ container for template type data.
 Based on Vector class there is created a class Vector_d which is Python embedding of Vector<double>.
 Below is a list of functionalities available in the C++ class:
   - **Template:**